 You will need a large pot to use as your boiling water bath.
 This pot will need to be big enough to stand 4 or more jars in and then fill with water till the jars are completely submerged.

 As you will be standing glass jars in this pot, you need to create a space between the jars and the bottom of the pot.
-To do this you can use a round cake rack, or the removable bottom of a spring form cake tin.
+To do this you can use a round cake rack or the removable bottom of a springform cake tin.
 It does not need to be much of a space, but enough so that the glass jars are not sitting directly on the bottom of the pot.

 You will need jars.
 These can be re-used from the jars you purchase food in from the grocery store.
 If you do not have any at home, ask a neighbour if she/he has any jars.
 They end up in the garbage most of the time, so people will be quite willing to give them to you.

 You will need lids for the jars.
 It is not advisable to use lids that have been used before.
 If you look at the inside of the lid you will see a ring made up of a rubbery substance.
 This is what makes the seal.
-This substance is affected by the acids in the original jar contents, and in the recipe you are processing and can become degraded with multiple use.
+This substance is affected by the acids in the original jar contents, and in the recipe, you are processing and can become degraded with multiple uses.
 Therefore they are only to be used once to be sure you will get a good seal.
 Our new or replacement lids are what you need.

 You will also need a pair of tongs, some clean towels and a wide mouth funnel.
 If you can't locate a funnel, you can get creative.
 I have used the top half of a plastic 2-litre milk container, or a plastic cup with the bottom cut out.